-10 The multipliers presented are in most cases not directly comparable among studies as their exact definition varies.
+&lt;sup>9 The multipliers presented are in most cases not directly comparable among studies as their exact definition varies.
 Furthermore, they differ in terms of what spending is treated as exogenous.

-11 Where regional income is equivalent to GDP as derived by the expenditure method.
+&lt;sup>10 Where regional income is equivalent to GDP as derived by the expenditure method.
 For further details on Keynesian multiplier models see Chapter 1 in Armstrong & Taylor (2000).

-When we apply conventional input-output analysis to our HEI-disaggregated Input-Output table for Wales, we find that in 2006 the Type-I output multiplier for the HEIs sector is 1.29 and the Type-II multiplier is 2.09.
-That is, each £1 of final demand for the output of HEIs should generate a Wales-wide output amounting to £1.29 if indirect knock-on effects are included and 2.09 if induced impacts are counted as well.
-As is summarised below, based on these assumptions the HEI sector drives a significant amount of economic activity within Wales: approximately 1.83% of total output and 2.09% of overall employment.
+£1 of final demand for the output of London-based HEIs should generate an England-wide output amounting to £1.40 if indirect knock-on effects are included and £3.07 if induced impacts are included too.
+As is summarised below, based on these assumptions the HEI sector in London drives a significant amount of economic activity within England: approximately 0.47% of total output (compared to 1.83% for Wales) and 0.55% of overall employment (2.09%).
+Of course, this is not a like-for-like comparison since we are focussing only the London-based HEIs within England.